IvannaKramer/rehab_trajectory_classification/README.md

 # rehab_trajectory_classification
-This project tackles the classification of the individuals performing physio exercises as healthy and pythological.
+This project tackles the classification of the individuals performing physio exercises as healthy and pathological.

 # Method
 Method used for trajectories classification is implemented [here](https://github.com/raphaelmemmesheimer/gimme_signals_action_recognition).